StreamingDataPlatform/pravega-tester/README.md

 # Pravega Tester

 Pravega Tester can be used to quickly test Pravega connectivity, authentication, and authorization.
-When executed, it will create a new stream, write events, read events, and delete the stream
+When executed, it will create a new stream, write events, read events, and delete the stream.
+It works with open-source Pravega and Dell EMC Streaming Data Platform (SDP).

 ## Usage